Sar-thak-3/RBCMSPL-Task/README.md

      - `newsnumber` (String, Unique)
      - `date` (Number)

+## Why Store News IDs Instead of Entire News

+The decision to store only news IDs instead of the entire news content is based on several considerations:

+1. **Space Efficiency:**
+   - Storing entire news articles, especially if they are large, can consume a significant amount of database space.
+By storing only the news IDs, the storage requirements are minimized, leading to more efficient use of resources.

+2. **Real-time Data Updates:**
+   - News articles are often fetched in real-time through open APIs.
+Storing the entire news content would require constant updates to keep the data current.
+By storing only the news IDs, the app can retrieve the latest information directly from the API, eliminating the need for frequent updates to stored news content.

+3. **Reduced Processing Time:**
+   - Fetching and storing entire news articles involves additional processing time, impacting the overall performance of the application.
+Storing news IDs allows the app to quickly retrieve the relevant information from the API without the need for extensive data processing.

+4. **Resource Optimization:**
+   - For apps that primarily rely on real-time data from external sources, storing only identifiers (such as news IDs) and fetching the content as needed can optimize resource usage and improve overall system responsiveness.

+Adopting this approach, aims to maintain an efficient and scalable database structure while providing users with the most up-to-date news information without unnecessary data duplication.

 ### Usage

 1. Visit the application in your web browser (usually at http://localhost:3000) after starting the React JS server.